seanpm2001/Its-time-to-cut-WideVine-DRM/README.md

 You can protest DRM.
 It may seem insignificant, but the more people who go against it, the more that is being done about it.

-If you are on Linux and using Firefox, make sure that DRM isn't installed (it normally isn't by default) and don't bother installing it.
+If you are on Linux and using Firefox, make sure that DRM isn't installed (it normally isn't by default on Ubuntu, although I am unsure about other distributions, except for ChromeOS/ChromiumOS and Android, which includes it) and don't bother installing it.

-If you are on Windows or MacOS, you may have a much harder time, as DRM is installed by default on these systems, and may auto-reinstall.
+If you are on Windows or MacOS, you may have a much harder time, as DRM is installed by default (on Firefox and some other browsers) on these systems, and may auto-reinstall.

 Try to avoid the following sites: